-The core SNOMED CT is not perfect and its structure and content continue to evolve.
+The core SNOMED CT structure and content continue to evolve.
 These facts call for vigilance on the part of the translation team members who need to review and analyses the relationships of each concept in order to elucidate the meaning of a term within the terminological context.
 Looking at the preferred term in English is not sufficient to enable accurate concept-based translation.